 Can I Take Dogs on the Outback Way – yes but keep them inside the van and tied up at night with in the campgrounds/ compounds in the western deserts.

-How many km’s between fuel stops– a maximum of 300km which is between Laverton and Tjukayirla Roadhouse
+How many km’s between fuel stops– There’s a maximum distance of 362km between fuel stops between Winton and Boulia, with the stretch between Laverton and Tjukayirla Roadhouse being 306km.

-What are the time differences along the Outback Way– NT is 1/2 hr behind Qld and WA is 2 hrs behind Qld, please note Warakurna, WA operates on NT time – so don’t wind your clock back until you leave Warakurna.
+What are the time differences along the Outback Way– NT is 1/2 hr behind Qld and WA is 2 hrs behind Qld, please note Warakurna in WA operates on NT time – so don’t wind your clock back until you leave Warakurna.